 Don’t try to finish the slab without professional help unless you are experienced in working with concrete.

-After concrete has stiffened slightly & surface bleed water has evaporated, finish surface with steel trowel & set anchor bolts or vertical rebar.
+After concrete has stiffened slightly and surface bleed water has evaporated, finish surface with steel trowel and set anchor bolts or vertical rebar.

 Cover slab with polyethylene sheeting for 10 to 14 days to cure.
 If there is danger of freezing, which can prevent the concrete from setting up properly, cover plastic with straw or similar insulating material to hold in heat.